ronin0397/Charge-Blade-Dashboard/README.md

 3. SQLite produces the cb_damage sheet with the provided query.
 4. use the cb_damage sheet to create the dahsboard.

-Overall project took about 1 week, recycling assets I had available from other projects (ie the damage calculator).
+Overall project took about 1 week with just the sql and tableau part of the project, recycling assets I had available from other projects (the damage calculator) to save time.